seshandonan/Flight-Booking-App/README.md

-# MERN-BUS-APP
+# MERN-Flight-Booking-Application
-## MFRP (My First Real Project) assigned by Cognizant during Internship
+## MFRP (My First Real Project) which was implemented during one of my prefinal year projects

-A Bus ticket booking application made using MERN Stack (MongoDB, Express js, React js, Node js)
+A complete flight booking application made using MERN Stack (MongoDB, Express js, React js, Node js)

-The Bus ticket application is composed of the following Features:
+The Flight ticket booking app is composed of the following Features:

 ### Front-End